camchardukian/aws-saa-notes/Tech_Fundamentals/Networking.md

 When devices attempt to use a medium simultaneously, frame collisions may occur.

 The data link layer often includes data-link protocols that specify how devices should detect and recover from these collisions.

+## Other Networking Concepts

+### IP Addresses & IP Conversions

+It's possible to convert from dotted decimal IPs to binary IPs (and vice versa if necessary).

+This is because both addresses are 32 bits and divided into four parts containing 8 bits each (these parts can be referred to as octets).

+Each octet is separated by a period.